 What’s the challenge?
 We built a sensor-equipped pen that writes on normal paper.
 We challenge you to build a classifier that takes this pen’s sensor data and recognizes the letters that were written.
 Think high-dimensional variable-length time series classification. ¡Dios mío!

 What’s in it for me?
 We know that you care mostly about your never-ending glory that you earn if your team wins this thing.
 Anyway, we’re adding goodies as well, like travel support and prize money for the three best teams.
-16200 USD overall. ¿Por qué no?
+16200 USD overall.
+These have now been transferred to the 2021 challenge. ¿Por qué no?

 What’s the data like?
 Raw.
 Multi-variate.
 Sequency.
 More info here. ¡Veremos!

 What’s the timeline?
-There are going to be different stages of increased difficulty, starting in the end of January 2020.
-During the final stage, the algorithms of the three best teams will be evaluated live at the conference. ¡Ay!
+There were different stages of increased difficulty, starting at the end of January 2020.
+At the end of the second stage, the algorithms of the three best teams have been evaluated by us and the winning teams have been notified. ¡Ay!